-- Click to download the contact list as a json file.
-Click to import a contact list (json).
-Add group: Click to create a new group of existing contacts.Name: Enter a name for the group.Use for group calls only: Turn on if you want to use the group only for group calls.
-Turn off if you want to add individual contacts in a group but not use the group for group calls.Speed dial: Enter an available speed dial number for the group.
-This number is used to call the group from the device.
-Only for group call groups.Recipients: Select the contacts to include in the group.
+p: Click to create a new group of existing contacts.
+Upload image : Click to upload an image to represent the group.
+Name for the group.
+Use for group calls only : Turn on if you want to use the group only for group calls.
+Turn off if you individual contacts in a group but not use the group for group calls.
+Speed dial : Enter an available speed dial number is used to call the group from the device.
+Only for group call groups.
+Recipients : Select the contacts of group.
 Calls will be placed to all recipients at the same time.
 The maximum number of recipients is six.
-Fallback: If applicable, select a fallback contact from the list.
-Only for group call groups. •

-The context menu contains: Edit group: Edit the group's properties.
-Delete group: Delete the group.
+Fallback : want to add ber for the group. to include in the 2 F • select a fallback contact from the list.
+Only for group call groups.Notes: Add optional information about the grou context menu contains:Edit group: Edit the group's properties.Delete group: Delete the group. up. • The